ashleybaxter/iamashley/_posts/2016-09-13-tools-i-use.markdown

 <strong>Cost: $12 per month</strong>

-Jack's only been live for a couple of weeks, so I'm still testing the water as to what apps work for me.
+With Jack's only been live for a couple of weeks, so I'm still testing the water as to what apps work for me.
 If you have any alternative suggestions or know of any tools that would make my life easier, <a href="http://twitter.com/iamashley">let me know on Twitter</a>.